-The Bank proposes to amend its bylaws to elect the corporate governance provisions of Arkansas law, and proposes to engage in a reverse stock split as provided by Arkansas law.
-The Bank proposes the reverse stock split to eliminate the responsibilities associated with a substantial shareholder base, including the reduction of corporate expense associated with shareholder communications and meetings.
-In addition, the Bank is planning to convert to a Subchapter S corporation.
+The Bank proposes to amend its bylaws to elect the corporate governance provisions of Kansas law, and proposes to engage in a reverse stock split as provided by Kansas law.
+The Bank proposes the reverse stock split to facilitate an election by the Bank to become a Subchapter S corporation.
+In addition, the reverse stock split would reduce operating and communications expenses associated with shareholders.

 The Bank proposes to conduct the reverse stock split through a multi-step process.
-First, the Bank intends to decrease the par value of its shares from \$10.00 to \$3.75 to ensure that the reverse stock split complies with the \$100 legal limitation on par value of common stock contained in 12 U.S.C. § 52.
-That reduction in par will reduce the Bank's common stock account from \$320,000 (32,000 shares at \$10.00 par) to \$120,000 (32,000 shares at \$3.75 par).
-The Bank would continue to meet its statutory minimum capital requirement by transferring the amount "in excess of par," \$200,000, from the common stock account to a temporary "capital over par" account.1 The Bank will complete a reverse stock split at a ratio of 2,946.5:1 and increase par value to \$10.
-The Bank will pay \$334 per pre-split share (approximately 1.32 times book value), which an independent third party has determined to be fair value, for fractional shares.
-The Bank will then issue 20,000 additional shares to its parent holding company in the form of a stock dividend to return the "capital over par" account to the capital account.
-In addition, the holding company will contribute \$846,690 in cash to the Bank.
+First, the Bank intends to decrease the par value of its shares from \$100.00 to \$5.00 to ensure that the reverse stock split complies with the \$100 legal limitation on par value of common stock contained in 12 U.S.C. § 52.
+That reduction in par will reduce the Bank's common stock account from \$100,000 (1,000 shares at \$100.00 par) to \$5,000 (1,000 shares at \$5.00 par).
+The Bank would continue to meet its statutory minimum capital requirement by transferring the amount "in excess of par," \$95,000, from the common stock account to surplus.
+The Bank will complete a reverse stock split at a ratio of 20:1 and increase par value to \$50.
+The Bank\will pay \$4,510 per pre-split share, which an independent third party has determined to be fair value, for fractional shares.
+The Bank will then issue and sell one additional share to its parent holding company for \$90,200.
+Finally, the Bank will conduct a 1:20 stock split, which will return the "capital over par" account to the capital account.
 After the reverse stock split, the holding company will hold all of the outstanding shares of the Bank.